 You may well feel like you are already doing a lot of this – writing to your MP about political issues, doing what you can to care for the environment, donating to charities etc. But how much of what you do helps the LGBTQ+ community?

-We’re currently living in a society with rising levels of homophobia and transphobia, with our Prime Minister declaring during her leadership campaign that trans women are not women.
+We’re currently living in a society with rising levels of homophobia and transphobia, with Liz Truss declaring during her leadership campaign that trans women are not women, and our current government implementing Section 35 to block Scotland’s Gender Recognition Reform Bill.
 And this isn’t something which is limited to one side of the political spectrum or the other.
+Only 11 Labour MPs turned up to vote on the issue of Section 35.
 Homophobic and transphobic attitudes are being brazenly declared by MPs in different parties, and are often seen across mainstream media.

 Educate yourself on the issues that are affecting the LGBTQ+ community.
 Write to your MP and let them know that you are an ally and that you want change.
 Sign petitions.
 Donate to charities.
 Report any homophobic or transphobic messages you see online.